-- a) Manufacturing activities involving Non-Flammable Extraction may be principally permitted subject to issuance of a Zoning Clearance Certificate and Coastal Development Permit within the MG zone, as well as MC zone as an Interim Use. - b) Manufacturing activities involving Non-Flammable Extraction may also be permitted with a Special Permit and Coastal Development Permit within CG and ML zones. - c) Manufacturing activities involving Non-Flammable Extraction may be permitted with a Special Permit and Coastal Development Permit within those zones specified under 55.4.6.1.1 (AE and RA), but may only be conducted within a non-residential structure which was in existence prior to January 1, 2016.
+- a) Manufacturing activities involving Non-Flammable Extraction may be principally permitted subject to issuance of a Zoning Clearance Certificate within the C-3, ML, and MH zones, as well as the U zoning district, when accompanied by an Industrial land use designation. - b) Manufacturing activities involving Non-Flammable Extraction may also be permitted with a Special Permit within CH, C-2, C-3, MB, ML, and MH zones, as well as the U zoning district, when accompanied by a Commercial or Industrial land use designation, or where previously developed for a lawful industrial or commercial use. - c) Manufacturing activities involving Non-Flammable Extraction may be permitted with a Special Permit within those zones specified under 55.4.6.1.1 (AE, AG, FR, and U).